HALF PRICE BATTERY REPLACEMENT

 Disconnecting the battery and disconnecting the components necessary for the screen replacement can result in capacitors on the main-board which were previously constantly conducting electricity and maintaining a charge to drain their electricity and exhibit failure when the power is re-connected.

-The only option is replace the phone.
+The only option

 4. Damaged Connectors: